teuben/nemo/docs/source/glossary.rst

       Global keyword that every NEMO
       program knows about, and are not listed in the (program) keywords that can be seen by issuing e.g. **help=** (in itself being a system keyword).
-This concept originated in GIPSY
+This concept originated in :term:`GIPSY`

   table
       A table consists of rows and columns of values, numbers or text.